OData/v3ProtocolDocument/OData.markdown

 #### 10.2.3.6.
 The `$inlinecount` System Query Option ####

-The `$inlinecount` system query option with a value of `allpages` specifies that the total count of entities matching the request should be returned along with the result.
+The `$inlinecount` system query option with a value of `allpages` specifies that the total count of entities matching the request MUST be returned along with the result.

 For example: